Home » Blog » Saltillo Tile » 5 Things You Should (Not) do with Saltillo Tile Floors

 Point #1Do not buy unsealed tiles because presealed tiles will save $$ on your budget!

-Buying unsealed Saltillo tile is problematic for several reasons.
+Buying unsealed Saltillo tiles is problematic for several reasons.
 For example, raw terracotta clay is exceptionally absorbent.
-What you’re saving by purchasing unsealed tile will be spent (in excess) by buying enough sealer to protect the clay properly.
+What you save by purchasing unsealed tile will be spent (in excess) by buying enough sealer to protect the clay properly.

-Rustico Tile® presealed tiles have five coats of penetrating sealer coated into the tile.
-(Saltillo tile is known as a most durable form of terracotta tiles – a beautiful & styles flooring option for your home.)
+Rustico Tile® presealed tiles, a sustainable flooring option, have five coats of penetrating sealer coated into the tile.
+(Saltillo tile is known as a most durable form of terracotta tiles – a beautiful & stylish flooring option for your home.)

 Here’s the math if you’re working with unsealed Saltillo tile.